Cyberglamdring/4employers/README.md

 I started on the system administrator side, then went over to Systems Engineer.
 Prior to EPAM I worked with virtualization tools, Windows/Linux servers, also supported people in the organization.
 I created several Linux servers on VMware: Zabbix on Ubuntu, a simple XMPP organization chat server with Open Fire on Debian and a firewall/router/load balancer server with PfSense on FreeBSD.
 I helped peoples in the organization with technical problems.
 Also, I analyzed and solve problems with servers/networking/database and windows applications.
-As a result, I’m good at in virtualization tools, troubleshooting, logging and solving technical problems.
+As a result, I was good at virtualization tools, troubleshooting, logging and solving technical problems.

 When I first joined EPAM, I passed to the DevOps lab and graduated it of 3 months.
 I learn a lot of Cloud, CI/CD tools and concept, git, containerization, configuration management tools, virtualization, monitoring tools, programming languages, build tools and software development methodologies.